 Our first stage along the Schleswig-Holstein cheese road starts at the Flensburg train station and entices you with a total of three delicious cheese stops.From Flensburg it goes first to the north, where you stop for a short while on the Baltic Sea beach and otherwise enjoy the wonderful view of the sea from the wonderfully secluded country road.
 After crossing a few idyllic villages, after about 25 kilometers you will find the first cheese farm, where you will find delicious cow's milk cheese and all sorts of other self-produced food.
 A short cheese tasting - and on we go!On quiet country roads, partly with cycle path, you now drive in a southerly direction until you reach the south lake near Sörup, where 60 goats live on the farm of the Jahnke family and deliver the milk for all kinds of goat cheese specialties.
 A good reason for another break.Via Kappeln, where we can recommend a short stop in the beautiful city center with its picturesque harbor, you reach the farm Ahmen.
 This time sheep are responsible for the delicious cheese variations, which you can also taste directly in the farm shop.
 Now, with your stomach full, you have about 25 kilometers to go to get rid of all the goodies and until you reach the finish line Eckernförde.Eckernförde is located directly on the Baltic Sea at Eckernförde Bay.
 The beautiful old town lures with its narrow streets and picturesque fisherman's houses and a trip to the beach is of course worthwhile.
 If you would like to come here, there is the following specialty: Eckernförder originates from the "Kieler Sprotte", which is named only because the fish specialty used to be marked with a freight stamp from the Kiel station.
 Also from here comes the famous coastal fog.Eckernförde is well developed touristy and offers plenty of accommodation.
 There is also a good rail connection with the route Kiel-Flensburg.
 No matter if you want to set up your camp here or end the tour - in Eckernförde you have the free choice.

 After a relaxing night on the fresh Baltic air, we continue on the second leg of our cheese tour.
-Today, three cheese dairies are on the way, as well as the route leads through Kiel, the capital of Schleswig-Holstein.
-So it does not get boring.The tour starts right on the shore of the North Sea, where you can once again sniff a deep train sea air.
+Today, three cheese dairies are on the way, and the route also leads through Kiel, the provincial capital of Schleswig-Holstein.
+So it does not get boring.The tour starts right on the shore of the Baltic Sea, where you can once again sniff a deep train sea air.
 After eleven kilometers, the first short break awaits you: In the "cheese box", the factory outlet of the Holtseer country cheese dairy, you can treat yourself to some fresh bread rolls with home-made cheese for breakfast.
 With full power you are now ready for the trip to Kiel.
 In the big city is really going on and there are plenty of opportunities for a bit of "sightseeing".
-Maybe you just stroll a bit through the streets of the beautiful city, make a short detour to the harbor and treat yourself to a snack in the picturesque old town.
+Maybe you just stroll a bit through the streets of the beautiful city, make a short detour to the harbor and have a snack in the picturesque old town.
 If you prefer to eat cheese, remember that the two upcoming cheese dairies have very limited opening hours or you should register in advance.After the varied city flair, it is quiet again.
 The route will take you through Holstein Switzerland and the Holsteiner Seenplatte.
-Here it is uniquely beautiful and at the stage destination in Bad Malente there are plenty of possibilities to enjoy the beautiful surroundings and to end the day in peace and quiet.
+Here it is uniquely beautiful and at the stage destination in Bad Malente there are plenty of opportunities to enjoy the beautiful surroundings and to end the day in peace and quiet.
 For example, we can recommend a short detour to Dieksee or Kellersee.
 In Malente you can find many overnight accommodations, and there is also a good train connection with the route Kiel-Lübeck.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.